PulsarBlow/everest/bower_components/everest/readme.md

 Everest simplifies the way you implement asynchronous HTTP communications in your project, and particularly when you are communicating with a RESTful API.

-Everest provides a REST API client abstraction, an HTTP client abstraction and a set of useful features you can reuse accross your project (url parser, types validators, pre-conditions guards, string manipulation, UUID utilities).
+Everest provides a REST API client abstraction, an HTTP client abstraction and a set of useful features you can reuse accross your project (url parser, types checkers, pre-conditions guards, string manipulation, UUID manipulation).

 ## Installation